A Clinical Trial for Kawasaki Disease – KD-CAAP

 KD-CAAP and Your Data

 Find out how the information you give and data you share, if you take part in the trial will be securely collected and carefully processed, in line with all legal data protection requirements for your country.
 Click here to find out more.

 Our Parent Portal is designed to help families who have recently been affected by Kawasaki Disease.
 We’re really proud that it’s an award winning patient information resource – as awarded by the British Medical Association!
 There are lots resources in our parent portal including downloadable information, videos and more to help you understand what a Kawasaki Disease diagnosis might mean for you and your child.
 Click here to find out more.

 My Societi Youth Portal

 My Societi is an online information portal designed by young people, backed by doctors and created specifically for young people who have been affected by Kawasaki Disease.
-The portal will launch in 2021 and will include videos, downloadable information, blogs, vlogs and more – so that young people can get the answers they need to their question about Kawasaki Disease.
-Developed with support from expert doctors, it will be an online resource young people, parents and carers can trust.
+The portal launched in January 2021 and includes videos, downloadable information, blogs, vlogs and more – so that young people can get the answers they need to their question about Kawasaki Disease.
+Developed with support from expert doctors, it is an online resource young people, parents and carers can trust.
 Click here to find out more.